colah/NN-Topology-Post/index.md

 date: 2014-03-25
 author: colah
 mathjax: on
+tags: topology, neural networks, deep learning, manifold hypothesis
 ---

-Recently, there's been a great deal of excitement and interest in deep neural networks because they've acheived breakthrough results in areas such as computer vision.[^breakthroughs]
+Recently, there's been a great deal of excitement and interest in deep neural networks because they've achieved breakthrough results in areas such as computer vision.[^breakthroughs]

 [^breakthroughs]: This seems to have really kicked off with [Krizhevsky *et al.*, (2012)](http://www.cs.toronto.edu/~fritz/absps/imagenet.pdf), who put together a lot of different pieces to achieve outstanding results.
 Since then there's been a lot of other exciting work.